-Here are a few common preparation tips candidates should follow to clear the entrance exams for Master of Business Administration [MBA], they are:
+Here are a few common preparation tips candidates should follow to clear the entrance exams for Master of Business Administration [MBA]; they are:

 Knowledge of the exam paper pattern: The paramount step in preparing well for the entrance exam is a deep-rooted understanding and comprehension of the paper pattern and the syllabus.

-Effective time management: Focus points should be kept in mind, with special emphasis on weaker subjects and the daily practice of numerical problems.
+Effective time management: Focus points should be kept in mind, with particular emphasis on weaker subjects and the daily practice of numerical problems.
 A timetable should be drawn and the candidate should follow the timetable with dedication and diligence.

 Practice makes perfect: Candidates should practice and revise before the exam so that it reduces the unnecessary pressure one day before the examination.

 The core and elective subjects followed in the curriculum of the Master of Business Administration [MBA] course are listed below.
 While the subject list may vary from college to college, the crux of the subject composition remains the same for most colleges in India.

 |1||Management Theory and Practice|

 |3||Accounting and Financial Management|

 |Plus four of the following restricted electives|